kingabzpro/bbc-news-class-mlops/README.md

   ```
 - Open http://127.0.0.1:5000 to view experiments.

+### 8a.
+MLflow Model Registry
+The models are now stored in the MLflow Model Registry and retrived by evaluation and prediction APIs.

 ### 9. CI/CD
 - GitHub Actions will automatically lint, test, and check pipeline/API on push or PR to `main`.